What Is Gravlax?

 Gravlax with Creamy Mustard-Dill Sauce

-Salt and sugar cured salmon, or gravlax, is a simple dish to prepare at home with excellent results.
-Just start with good quality, fresh fish and allow 3 days for the curing process.
+Salt and sugar cured salmon, or gravlax, is a Scandinavian specialty that very easy to prepare at home with excellent results.

 - Prep Time: 25 minutes